Alderley House: Miscellany

-Vulliamy's original plans for the redesign were the addition of a range of rooms on the north side of the house, but for some reason this scheme was abandoned and the more radical reconstruction plan adopted.
+Vulliamy's original plans for the redesign were the addition of a range of rooms on the north side of the house, but this scheme was abandoned and the more radical reconstruction plan adopted.
 The portrait of Sir Matthew Hale which hangs in Alderley House is a copy or replica: the original hangs in the Guildhall and was placed there by the thankful citizens of London after Hale offered his services in the aftermath of the Great Fire of London.

-In September 2009 the property was used as one of the filming locations for a Season 24 episode of BBC1's hospital drama Casualty that aired in early 2010.
+In September 2009 the property was used as one of the filming locations for an episode of BBC1's hospital drama Casualty which aired in early 2010.

-Sale

-In 2017, Alderley House sold for in excess of £7 million.